-After all, food trucks have an interesting history that turned into a gourmet trend over the last few years.
-It shows no signs of stopping, making them an interesting niche industry to get into.
+After all, food trucks have an interesting history that turned into a gourmet trend over the last decades.
+More importantely, it shows no signs of stopping, making them an interesting niche industry to get into.
 Especially if you love to cook.
-Before you start your food truck business, you’ll need to spend some time planning everything out properly.
-This is important since the most successful businesses are well-organized.
+However, before you start your food truck business, you’ll need to spend some time planning everything out properly.
+Understandibly, this is important since the most successful businesses are well-organized.
 Food trucks are no exception!

 Planning Your Food Truck Business

 After deciding to start your own food truck, the first step involves purchasing the truck itself.
 I understand that these trucks are specially made, as they consist of several different parts.
 Obviously, there’s the truck section, which has two front seats (one of which is the driver’s seat).
 A windshield, an engine, and all of the necessities to make the truck move from one place to another.
 The most important part for your food, the back section.

 Most commonly, this is where the grill and cooking implements are located.
 Noramlly, these trucks usually have a sliding counter space for serving customers.
 As well as a cash register or some sort of payment system for collecting money.
 Since these trucks are customized, you often have to buy a new one, although you might get lucky and find a used food truck that fits your needs.
 After you have the truck in hand (or technically, in your garage), you next need to find your food niche.

 Promoting your food truck in the best possible way with a limited menu